 Ecovillage Immersion Study Program at Dancing Rabbit Ecovillage

-The Center for Sustainable and Cooperative Culture at Dancing Rabbit Ecovillage is delighted to offer a three-day experiential program for high school students during the Fall of 2017.
-Through generous funding from the Trio Foundation of St. Louis and the Foundation for Sustainability and Innovation, we are able to offer this opportunity free of charge to two selected high schools in the St. Louis area.
+The Center for Sustainable and Cooperative Culture at Dancing Rabbit Ecovillage is delighted to offer a three-day experiential program for middle school, high school, or college age students this year.
+Through generous funding from the Trio Foundation of St. Louis and the Foundation for Sustainability and Innovation, we are able to offer this opportunity free of charge to two selected groups in the St. Louis area.

-We are currently accepting applications for Fall of 2017.
-We are able to accommodate 15 students in a group plus a teacher/school sponsor and another chaperoning adult.
+We are currently accepting applications for this program.
+We are able to accommodate up to 15 students in a group plus a teacher/school sponsor and another chaperoning adult.

-For questions or to request an application, email us at dancingrabbiticorg
+For questions or to request an application, email us at email@example.com

 Through this program we intend to: